yongpeishi/ticket-viewer/README.md

 ### Running

-The application requires 3 environment variables:
+The API requires 3 environment variables:

  * `ZENDESK_EMAIL`: your zendesk account email
  * `ZENDESK_PASSWORD`: your zendesk account password
  * `ZENDESK_SUBDOMAIN`: your registered zendesk subdomain

-To start a server for the application, run:
+To start the server for the API, run:

 ```
 cd api/